MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 Loading a package will also make available any custom magic commands or display encoders that are contained in any assemblies that are part of the package.

-To load external packages or Q# projects at notebook intialization time, ensure that the notebook folder contains a a `.csproj` file which references `Microsoft.Quantum.Sdk`.
+To load external packages or Q# projects at notebook intialization time, ensure that the notebook folder contains a `.csproj` file which references `Microsoft.Quantum.Sdk`.
 In that `.csproj`, add the property `<IQSharpLoadAutomatically>true</IQSharpLoadAutomatically>` to the `<PropertyGroup>`.
 This will instruct IQ# to recursively load any `ProjectReference` or `PackageReference` items found in that `.csproj` at notebook load time.